lixiang19891201/git_repository/readme.txt

 this is a test !
-Git is a version control system.
+git is a distributed version control system.
 Git is free software.
+just test it!